 Subject to approval, students may count a maximum of 15 credits of summer work at Tulane, or up to six credits of summer work from other four-year, regionally accredited institutions, as part of their last 30 credits that must be completed in residence.
 Other school- or program-specific restrictions may apply.
 Students are encouraged to consult with their advisers.

-A maximum of nine credits from courses offered by schools that are not within Newcomb-Tulane College (in the Schools of Continuing Studies, Law, and Social Work) may count toward graduation requirements.
+A maximum of nine credits from the School of Continuing Studies may count toward graduation requirements.

 At any time, students can access automated degree audits from the University Registrar’s website (http://www.registrar.tulane.edu) showing all completed courses and indicating the general degree requirements and major requirements that remain to be fulfilled before graduation.
 Students should discuss their degree audits with their advisers and report errors to their academic adviser as soon as possible.
 Each student is responsible for knowing the exact degree requirements as stated in the school sections of this catalog and for enrolling in appropriate courses to satisfy those requirements.

 Although the university awards placement or credit to students who have earned sufficiently high scores on AP or IB exams, students not in these programs also may have special expertise in a foreign language.
-Students, who prove proficient in a foreign language through a sufficiently high score on the College Board Achievement Test or on a departmentally administered proficiency exam, are exempted from the competency portion of the foreign language requirement only, with no credit awarded; all students must take at least one foreign language course in that language at Tulane University.
+Consequently, these departments offer proficiency examinations.
+Students, who prove proficient in a foreign language through a sufficiently high score on the College Board Achievement Test or on the departmentally administered proficiency exams, are exempted from the competency portion of the foreign language requirement only, with no credit awarded; all students must take at least one foreign language course in that language at Tulane University.
 Exemption may be given in other departments on an individual basis.